 Just a little before King Alfred

-The Molmutine Laws were established in Britain by King Dunvallo Molmutius (Welsh Dyfnwal Moelmud), according to Geoffrey of Monmouth.
+The Molmutine Laws were established in England by King Dunvallo Molmutius (Welsh Dyfnwal Moelmud), according to Geoffrey of Monmouth.
 Dyfnwal Moelmud is referred to in Welsh tradition, predating Geoffrey’s work, as a lawmaker but there are no native sources for Geoffrey’s elaboration of that tradition.

 One of the Molmutine Laws, according to Geoffrey’s account, declared that the temples of the gods and cities should act as sanctuaries from death.
 Furthermore, anyone who flees to a temple for being accused of a crime must be pardoned by the accuser upon departure from the temple.
 This law soon included all roads leading to temples and all farmers were declared safe from such crimes.

 According to Geoffrey’s account, King Molmutius borrowed many of his laws from the Trojans who settled in Britain before him.
 One such Trojan/Molmutine law allowed the reign of queens.

 At the end of the 18th century or beginning of the 19th, antiquarian forgetter Iolo Morganwg claimed to have found a long list of Welsh triads giving the laws.
 They include :

 There are three tests of civil liberty; equality of rights; equality of taxation; freedom to come and go.

 Three things are indispensable to a true union of nations; sameness of laws, rights and language.